A re-analysis of equilibrium chemistry in five hot Jupiters: Data

 Once these reduction and calibration steps have been performed, the next step is the extraction of the 1D spectra from each image, which gives the wavelength-dependent light curves.
 We extracted the white light curve, a broad band of wavelengths that includes most of the observed starlight, and the spectral light curves, with the light decomposed on several narrower wavelength bands. \\

-Afterwards we proceed to fit the light curves with a transit-shape model using a Markov Chain Monte Carlo MCMC method implemented in emcee \citep{Foreman-Mackey}.The transit model used is well described in \cite{Tsiaras_2016a}, parameters that are fitted here are : \begin{itemize} \item[$\bullet$] $n^{for}_w$ the normalisation factor which accounts for the scanning direction \item[$\bullet$] $r_{a1}$ the slope of the linear long-term ramp \item[$\bullet$] $for_{rb1}$ $for_{rb1}$ the coefficients of the exponential short-term ramp for the first orbits as their shapes are different \item [$\bullet$] $r_{b1}$, $r_{b2}$ the coefficients of the exponential short-term ramp for the other orbits \item[$\bullet$] $R_p / R_S $ radius ratio \item[$\bullet$] $T_{mid}$ mid-transit time \end{itemize} We obtain the different radius ratio for each wavelength, which gives the transmission spectrum.\\
+Afterwards we proceed to fit the light curves with a transit-shape model using a Markov chain Monte Carlo (MCMC) method implemented in emcee \citep{Foreman-Mackey}.The transit model used is well described in \cite{Tsiaras_2016a}.
+The parameters fitted here are: $n^{for}_w$ is the normalisation factor which accounts for the scanning direction; $r_{a1}$ is the slope of the linear long-term ramp; $for_{rb1}$ and $for_{rb1}$ are the coefficients of the exponential short-term ramp for the first orbits as their shapes are different; $r_{b1}$ and $r_{b2}$ are the coefficients of the exponential short-term ramp for the other orbits; $R_p / R_S $ is the radius ratio; $T_{mid}$ is the mid-transit time.\\